-“When we transition to dedicated electric vehicles, there might be a possibility, but I don’t see that coming in for another four to five years,” said Shailesh Chandra, the President of electric mobility at Tata Motors Ltd, to Free Press Journal.
+“When we transition to dedicated electric vehicles, there might be a possibility, but I don’t see that coming in for another four to five years,” Chandra had told Free Press Journal in December last year.

 This implies the Tata Nexon EV, the proposed Tata Altroz EV, the showcased Tata Tiago EV and perhaps the electric car to follow based on the Tata H2X mini SUV will not get this feature that buyers with the notion of range anxiety prevalent in EVs had called for as a backup to a wide charging infrastructure to turn in their petrol cars.
 Battery swapping is named as the single feature that will cut charging times and accelerate the adoption of electric vehicles in India where battery capacity will be limited to keep car prices approachable.

-Currently global car companies Tesla and Volkswagen are ones which have a dedicated platform for electric vehicles, the platform referring to the car’s technological backbone.
+Currently global car companies Tesla, Nissan, Renault, Hyundai and Volkswagen have a dedicated platform for electric vehicles, the platform referring to the car’s technological backbone.
 Volkswagen in 2018 announced the MEB architecture which is envisioned to support 10 million electric cars across the group’s brands worldwide in the first phase.

 Chandra also said there was a safety and durability issue with swapping batteries as the connectors would have to be plugged and connected during the process at the station.
 This, however, can be addressed with robustly-built hardware and well-trained technicians as well as prescribing secondary safety checks before releasing the vehicle back on the road.

-Companies like the Bengaluru-based Sun Mobility (official video embedded above), Gurgaon-based Exicom Power Solutions and 22 Kymco, an alliance between Twenty Two Motors Pvt Ltd and Taiwan’s Kymco Global are those which are working on battery swapping, while the Revolt e-motorcycle that went on sale earlier this year also allows riders to visit swapping stations to load a fresh battery.
+Companies like the Bengaluru-based Sun Mobility (official video embedded above) and Gurgaon-based Exicom Power Solutions are those which are working on battery swapping, while the Revolt RV400 electric motorcycle that went on sale earlier this year also allows riders to visit swapping stations to load a fresh battery.